bguiz/blog-bguiz/src/posts/2022-06-08-dogfood-your-web3-ecosystem-takeaways.md

 There were also security concerns from connecting to a network - better to use a network which you control!

 The main takeaway from this is that relying on the default network at the venue isn't the best plan.
-In the next iteration we have a better connection capable of handling the anticipated bandwidth required for the planned activities
+In the next iteration we will have a better connection capable of handling the anticipated bandwidth required for the planned activities

 ## Skills-related